-- Place the oil pump. - Tighten the three screws fixing the oil pump.
+- Fit the oil pump. - Tighten the three oil pump fixing screws.

 - Place the shim washer adequately so that the timing chain do not wear out the crankcase.

 - Fit the timing system.

 - Fit the alternator.

 - Top-up with engine oil.

 Removing the oil sump